dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/Overview.md

 ## jsdoc+

-jsdoc declares methods, parameters, and attributes in the form of comments.
-HBuilderX provides extended `jsdoc+`, which can realize powerful syntax prompts.
+HBuilderX provides extended `jsdoc+` annotations, which can provide powerful syntax prompts.

 <img src="/static/snapshots/tutorial/lang_2.png" style="zoom:50%;" />

 ## vue doc

-Vue component developers, if they want to provide component users with a better way to use them, they should write `vue doc` for the component.
+For vue developers, vue doc provide assistant how to use it. `vue doc` is needed.

-Vue doc is a way similar to jsdoc, by describing component methods, parameters, and attributes in comments.
+Vue doc is similar to jsdoc, by describing component methods, parameters, and attributes in annotations.

 Details [vue doc](https://hx.dcloud.net.cn/Tutorial/Language/vuedoc)

-## Compatible with the vue specification in the vscode vetur plugin
+## Compatible with the vscode vetur plugin

-Some vue component libraries have been produced according to the vetur specification, such as `Element UI`, `Onsen UI`, `Bootstrap Vue` and other frameworks.
+Some vue component libraries have been produced according to the vetur specification, such as Element UI, Onsen UI, Bootstrap Vue and other frameworks.

-The npm installation of these frameworks will come with a json syntax library under node_module, or the element ui template installation will also include the library in the HBuilderX new template.
-With this grammar library, you can directly code hints.
+These frameworks are installed in npm or installed in the new HBuilderX template, which can directly implement code prompts.

 <img src="/static/snapshots/tutorial/lang_3.png" style="zoom:50%;"/>